Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Conclusions

 \acknowledgments

-We acknowledge support from the Spanish MICINN-AEI through Project No.~PID2021-127250NB-I00 (e-QSG).
-D.B. acknowledges support from the Spanish MICINN-AEI through Project No.~PID2020-120614GB-I00~(ENACT), the Transnational Common Laboratory $Quantum-ChemPhys$ and the Department of Education of the Basque Government through the project PIBA\_2023\_1\_0007 (STRAINER).
-A.A.R. acknowledges support from ANPCyT and MINCyT (Argentina) under grants PICT-2020-SERIEA-03123 and CONVE-2023-10189190.
-D.F. thanks L.~Chirolli and M. Campisi for their helpful comments.
+We acknowledge support from Project No. PID2021-127250NB-I00 (e-QSG) funded by the Spanish MICIU/AEI and by ERDF/EU.
+D.B. acknowledges support from Project No. PID2020-120614GB-I00 (ENACT) funded by the Spanish MICIU/AEI and by ERDF/EU, the Transnational Common Laboratory $Quantum-ChemPhys$ and the Department of Education of the Basque Government through the project PIBA\_2023\_1\_0007 (STRAINER).
+A.A.R. acknowledges support from ANPCyT (Argentina) under Grant No. PICT-2020-SERIEA-03123.
+D.F. thanks L. Chirolli, M. Campisi, S. Jacobsen and G. Mart\'in-V\'azquez for their helpful comments.